jks0804/Save-to-Website/README.txt

 * Reworked options saving / loading
 * Reworked sudbir menu system
 * Reworked password system (I don't see how it was ever working)
 * Generally took this a bit more seriously because someone else is actually trying to use it!

 - - - -
 #### v 0.1.0 (18th Mar 2011)

-* Extension working as planned.
+* Extension working in basic form